tarsisazevedo/djangodash2011-1/README.rst

 startdust
 =========

-web monitoring and analytics for your django apps
+web monitoring and analytics for your django apps.